 My name is Julie Whitehead.
-To look at me, I’m no different than any other Southern girl you’d encounter in the small Mississippi city of Brandon—I’m five-foot-four with dark brown hair down to my shoulders and hooded brown eyes, wearing brightly –colored clothes from Belk’s Department Store and shoes by Naturalizer.
-I carry a hot-pink Coach purse and have a weakness for anything made out of chocolate.
+To look at me, I’m no different than any other Southern girl you’d encounter in the small Mississippi city of Brandon—I’m five-foot-four with white hair down to my shoulders and hooded brown eyes, wearing brightly –colored clothes from Belk’s Department Store and shoes by SAS.
+I carry a PeanutsXCoach purse and have a weakness for anything made out of chocolate.
 Unless you were around me long enough, you’d never know that in 2006 I had a psychotic break after the birth of my third child and was diagnosed with bipolar disorder—a disorder of moods where you swing from one extreme (mania) to another (depression)

-I’ve been hospitalized for it several times for episodes of various degrees and take five psychotropic medications every day, some of them twice a day.
+I’ve been hospitalized for it several times for episodes of various degrees and take five psychotropic medications every day, some of them twice and three times a day.
 I’m on Social Security disability; I lost my career as a freelance news writer because I could no longer interact with people normally nor could I face the pressures of daily deadlines.

 I don’t say any of this to make people feel sorry for me.
 But it’s essential that I remember where I’ve been so I can appreciate the fact that no, I did not kill myself when I desperately wanted to and no, I haven’t done anything that couldn’t be undone and no, I do not have to deal any memories of dangerous behavior such as drug or alcohol abuse and all the other associated conditions that often accompany this diagnosis.